Mateusz Szczepaniak (speedway rider): Career

+In 2012 Szczepaniak was due to sign for Poole Pirates in the British leagues after riding one match for them in 2011 but the deal fell through and he signed for the King's Lynn Stars instead.
+He rode a few matches for Coventry Bees in 2013 before returning to British speedway with Poole in 2018.

 In 2022, he helped Wilki Krosno win the 2022 1.Liga.
-The following season he signed for GKM Grudziądz for the 2023 Polish speedway season.
+The following season he signed for GKM Grudziądz for the 2023 Polish speedway season and joined Rospiggarna mid-way through the 2024 Swedish speedway season.

 Family

 His elder brother Michał is also a speedway rider.